 April 29, 1928 – Honor Bound is released.
 The movie, now lost, is probably only now remembered as the first screen appearance of an extra known as Harlean Harlow Carpenter– later to be known more widely as Jean Harlow.

 September 1, 1928 – Our Dancing Daughters is released.
-Joan Crawford’s performance of the Charleston is scandalous at the time.
+Joan Crawford’s performance of the Charleston is considered scandalous at the time.

 November 6, 1928 – Herbert Hoover wins the election with 60% of the popular vote and carrying every state outside of the South and Massachusetts.

 November 18, 1928 – Mickey Mouse first appears in the short cartoon “Steamboat Willie.”

 1929 – As of the beginning of the year, the American employment rate is 3.2%.
 There are 23,300 movie theaters open in the United States, a still-standing record.
 In less than two years since the technology’s debut, almost every movie theater– save for extremely rural ones or those in very poor neighborhoods– are wired for sound.